jsath/Sparklebot/README.md

       python3 -m venv env
 8. Once this is created, we have to install the necessary packages with the command below. pip install -r requirements.txt
-9. Lastly lets run our bot with the command below, and you should see your bot online in your server! source env/bin/activate
+9. Lastly lets run our bot with the commands below, and you should see your bot online in your server! source bin/activate python main.py
 10. If you don't know what to do from here, type help! in your server and the bot will reply with command options.